Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The only catch is that most qualifying balance transfer promotions only apply to transfers initiated during a short window after you activate your card, usually up to 90 days after account opening.
 After that window expires, you will not be able to transfer money to the card and receive the 0% offer.

-If your plan is to pay off a qualifying balance transfer early, be sure to research your chosen credit card offer before you apply.
+If you’re planning to pay off a qualifying balance transfer early, make sure to thoroughly research your chosen credit card offer before applying.

 Under the CARD Act, the minimum time a card issuer can extend a 0% financing promotion is six months, though some offers extend as long as 18 months.
 We’ve seen 0% offers go for as long as 21 months.